 - The area shall be constructed on a well drained subgrade developed to give a CBR of not less than 7, with 200 mm of compacted WHAP 40 basecourse.
-The area shall be sealed with a two coat Grade 3 / Grade 5 chip seal sprayed 180/200 bitumen to seal the surface, spread Grade 4 or 5 chip to work over so as to avoid disturbing the bitumen, then paved with 25mm of asphaltic concrete.
-Concrete is an acceptable alternative construction material (as per the MPDC Infrastructure Code of Practice); or: - A specifically designed formation standard approved by the Council's Asset Manager - Strategy and Policy.
+The area shall be sealed with a two coat Grade 34 / Grade 56 chip seal or 25 mm of compacted Asphaltic Concrete sprayed 180/200 bitumen to seal the surface, spread Grade 4 or 5 chip to work over so as to avoid disturbing the bitumen, then paved with 25mm of asphaltic concrete.
+Concrete is an acceptable alternative construction material (as per the MPDC Infrastructure Code of Practice)-; or: - A specifically designed formation standard approved by the Council's Asset Manager Strategy and Policy.